Venkyjs-dev/friendsCircle-fe-v1/README.md

 - Check login user data is updated in the store, using redux dev tools
 - Navbar should update as soon as user login
 - Add conctansta file + create component folder

+### unit 4

+- You should not be access other routes without login
+- If token is not present redirect user to login page